 7. EXPLORE THE ISLAND - Bike, walk, drive a jeep, go on horseback, take the circle island bus, hire a scooter, take a scenic flight or a guided historical tour.
 Points of historical interest include Avana Harbour in Ngatangiia where the Great Migration of Maori departed in vakas (great outrigger canoes) to settle New Zealand, the Great Road of Toi built of coral by the ancient chief Toi along Rarotonga’s inland route, Papeiha’s Preaching Stone in Avarua where the Christian gospel was first preached on Rarotonga, and the present-day palaces of the chiefs.
 A great memento of your trip is your Cook Islands’ drivers license, which you purchase at the central police station in Avarua town.

-8. BE PART OF THE FRIDAY BIG NIGHT OUT - Friday is the big night out on Rarotonga, so grab a ticket to The Rarotongan Beach Resort & Spa’s Friday NiteLife Tour and climb aboard our fun bus to catch the local dance floor action and check out the island's colourful bars and clubs.
+8. BE PART OF THE FRIDAY BIG NIGHT OUT - Friday is the big night out on Rarotonga, so grab a ticket to one of the island nite life tours and climb aboard thefun bus to catch the local dance floor action and check out the island's colourful bars and clubs.
 Great fun whether you’re young, or just young at heart!

 9. LET YOUR SPIRIT SOAR - Take in the soaring harmonies which fill the historic white coral and limestone churches at a Sunday morning church service.
 People here still dress in their Sunday best, and women wear beautiful white ‘rito’ hats handwoven in the outer islands from fine coconut fibres.
 A wonderful way to meet the local people, and the singing will move your soul.